Immunotherapy medicines use the power of your body’s immune system to attack cancer cells.

 Some monoclonal antibodies recognize specific proteins on the surface of cancer cells, called target proteins, and then bind to those target proteins.
 When the monoclonal antibody binds to the target protein, it blocks the target protein’s function and kills the cancer cell.
 Monoclonal antibodies that work like this and are approved by the FDA to treat breast cancer are:

-- Herceptin (chemical name: trastuzumab), which kills HER2-positive breast cancer cells by binding to the HER2 receptor and blocking cancer cells’ ability to receive growth signals
+- Herceptin (chemical name: trastuzumab), which kills HER2-positive breast cancer cells by binding to the HER2 receptor and blocking cancer cells’ ability to receive growth signals.
+Herceptin is also available as an injection, called Herceptin Hylecta.

-Visit the links above to learn more about how Herceptin, Perjeta, and Kadcyla work, as well as their side effects.
+Visit the links above to learn more about how these immune targeted therapies work, as well as their side effects.

 You’re probably familiar with traditional vaccines for diphtheria, mumps, whooping cough, polio, rubella, tetanus, tuberculosis, and other diseases that have been nearly eliminated in the United States because so many people have been vaccinated.
 For these diseases, a killed or weakened version of the organism that causes the disease is given to a healthy person to rev up the immune system and start a response.